RocketManRC/u-blox-m8/README.md

 # u-blox-m8
 A library for managing u-blox m8 GNSS receivers, particularly suited for precision timing applications.

+# Background
 This is a library for managing the u-blox M8 series of GNSS (“GPS”) receiver modules.
 It is particularly suited for precision timing applications and is key part of the OpenPPS project.
 It uses the u-blox UBX binary protocol exclusively.

+Why did I create yet another u-blox library?
+First of all I wanted it to be processor independent as much as possible and in particular I wanted it to run on the ESP32.
+Secondly I wanted to take advantage of some of the unique features of the u-blox M8 receivers for optimizing their use for timing applications.
+Finally, the way others handle the data stream from the receiver and in particular the parsing of the packets wasn't the way I like to do things like this :-)

 The most common variants of the M8 family appear to be the M8Q and M8N which as far as I can tell just have different physical form factors.
 There are also LEA and NEO versions of the M8N and once again these appears to be just different sizes and pin arrangements.